SamuelHSSP/MobileDev/Python/README.md

 # Mobile App Development with Python
 With this repository, you can see the application of Python in mobile applications development.
-Two technologies in use here are Kivy and KivyMD.
+[Kivy](https://en.wikipedia.org/wiki/Kivy_(framework)) and KivyMD are the main technologies used for developing fully-functional mobile apps with Python.
 Kivy allows you to build cross-platform apps with just slight changes.
 That means you can build an app for desktop, and deploy the same app for other platforms such as iOS and Android.
+In fact, you can also build games with Kivy!
 ## Quickstart
 It's time to get started building mobile apps with the programming language you love!
 Follow the instructions below to set up Kivy and KivyMD on your computer.